Face/Off: Plot

-FBI Special Agent Sean Archer survives an assassination attempt by homicidal sociopath Castor Troy, but the bullet penetrates Archer's chest and strikes his son Michael, accidentally killing the boy.
-Six years later, Archer's vendetta against Troy culminates in his team ambushing Troy, who is with his younger brother and accomplice Pollux, at a remote desert airstrip.
-Troy goads Archer with knowledge of a bomb located somewhere in Los Angeles set to go off in a few days, before being knocked into a coma before Archer can learn more.
+FBI Special Agent Sean Archer survives an assassination attempt by Castor Troy, a terrorist-for-hire, but the bullet kills his son Michael.
+Archer then engages in an extended vendetta against Troy.
+It culminates, six years later, in his team ambushing Troy, who is with his younger brother and accomplice, Pollux, on a remote desert airstrip.
+Troy goads Archer by saying he knows of a bomb that is located somewhere in Los Angeles and is set to explode in a few days.
+Before Archer can learn more, Troy is knocked unconscious and falls into a coma.
 Pollux, in custody, affirms that the bomb is real but refuses to reveal its location.

 In secret, Archer reluctantly undergoes a highly experimental face transplant procedure by Dr. Malcolm Walsh to take on Castor Troy's face, voice, and appearance.
-Archer-as-Troy is taken to the same high-security prison where Pollux is being held.
-He manages to convince Pollux that he is Troy, and gains information on the bomb's location.
-Troy unexpectedly awakens from his coma and discovers his face missing.
+Archer-as-Troy is taken to the same high-security prison where Pollux is being held in order to obtain information on the bomb's location.
+Troy unexpectedly awakens from his coma and discovers that his face is missing.
 He calls his gang, and they force Dr. Walsh to transplant Archer's face onto him.
-Troy then kills the only people who know of the transplant.
-At the prison, Archer-as-Troy prepares to tell Biondi of the location but is surprised when Troy-as-Archer appears.
-Troy-as-Archer gloats that no one knows of the transplant, and that he will take over Archer's life.
+Meanwhile, Archer successfully learns the bomb's location from Pollux before being informed that he has a visitor.
+Anticipating a reunion with his colleagues and a return to his normal life, Archer instead finds Troy wearing his face.
+Upon revealing he has murdered everyone else who knows about the face transplant, Troy gleefully informs Archer that he looks forward to ruining his FBI career and ravishing his wife.

-Pollux is freed when he willingly tells Troy-as-Archer of the bomb's location, and Troy-as-Archer disarms the bomb in a dramatic fashion.
-Troy-as-Archer earns admiration from the FBI office and becomes close to Archer's wife Eve and daughter Jamie, whom Archer had been neglecting while chasing down Troy.
+Pollux is freed when he willingly tells Troy-as-Archer of the bomb's location, and Troy subsequently disarms the bomb.
+Troy earns admiration from the FBI office and becomes close to Archer's wife Eve and daughter Jamie, whom Archer had been neglecting while seeking to avenge the death of his son.
 Back at the prison, Archer-as-Troy escapes after staging a riot and retreats to Troy's headquarters.
-He meets Sasha, the sister of Troy's primary drug kingpin, and her son Adam, who reminds him of Michael.
-Archer-as-Troy discovers that Adam is Troy's son.
-Troy-as-Archer learns of Archer-as-Troy's escape and hastily assembles a team to raid his headquarters.
+There, he meets Sasha, the sister of Troy's primary drug kingpin Dietrich Hassler, and her son Adam, who reminds him of Michael.
+Archer discovers that Adam is Troy's son.
+Troy learns of Archer's escape and hastily assembles a team to raid his headquarters.